fallen-icarus/cardano-swaps/README.md

 and guarantees the integrity of the off-chain queries.

 All swaps must be stored with the proper beacons.
-Due to this requirement, the absolute minimum possible value for a swap UTxO to have is about 2 ada.
-This minimum value can be reclaimed upon closing the swap so it should be thought of as a deposit. **All open swaps require a deposit of at least 2 ada.**
+Due to this requirement, the absolute minimum possible value for a swap UTxO to have is about 2 ADA.
+This minimum value can be reclaimed upon closing the swap so it should be thought of as a deposit. **All open swaps require a deposit of at least 2 ADA.**

 It is possible to open swaps for multiple different trading pairs in a single transaction.
 The minting policy is capable of still ensuring that all beacons are stored properly (with the proper